sylhare/sylhare.github.io/_posts/2015-12-03-Jira-csv-import.md

 For epics and the linked issues under those epics you need:

 - Epic Name: Little name of the epic
-- Summary: lenghty name of the epic
+- Summary: lengthy name of the epic
 - Epic Link: To link the epic to the story
     - The Epic Name `the car` define in excel
     - The issue key `PLANE-7` of an existing epic in jira